burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The `consteval` expressions generated an immediate function, which **can only be run in compile time.**

-If `consteval` function cannot be run during compile time, it leads to compile time error.
+If `consteval` function cannot be run during compile time, it leads to a compile-time error.
 Every call to `consteval` generates a constant expression that is executed at compile time.
 The `consteval` function has the same requirements as `constexpr` functions:

 * have *the potential* to be run at compile time
 * resolve dependencies at compile time